MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-play-with-smartmatch-matchmaking.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer manager, flowchart ms.localizationpriority: medium
 ---

-# Flowchart - Play a multiplayer game by using SmartMatch matchmaking
+# Flowchart - SmartMatch matchmaking

 The following flowcharts show how to start a new multiplayer game by adding and inviting friends to the game, and then using SmartMatch matchmaking to fill any open slots with other Xbox Live members.

 You can see multiplayer manager code examples of this process in [Play a multiplayer game by using SmartMatch](../play-multiplayer-with-matchmaking.md).

 ## SmartMatch matchmaking